KittyMac/ponyc/DIVERGENCE.md

 [Zulip RFC Conversation](https://ponylang.zulipchat.com/#narrow/stream/189959-RFCs/topic/synchronous.20actor.20constructors/near/185278655)

 There are performance gains to be made by allowing actor constructors to be call synchronously.
-And if we are calling actor constructors synchronously, then there are convenience benefits to be gains by support partial calls to actor constructors (ie allowing actor constructors to throw pony errors, and being able to deal with said errors immediately and not through a callback or other mechanism).
+And if we are calling actor constructors synchronously, then there are convenience benefits to be gained by supporting partial calls to actor constructors (ie allowing actor constructors to throw pony errors and being able to deal with said errors immediately in the calling code).

-By default on my fork, normal pony constructors act just like pony constructors in stock pony.
+On my fork the default behaviour matches stock pony behaviour (actor constructors are asynchronous).
 If you make an partial actor constructor, then that constructor will be called synchronously.

-This behaviour can be changed with the runtime option ```--sync-actor-constructors```, which will for call pony actor constructors to execute synchronously.
-Useful if you to want check quickly to see if synchronous actor constructors will be provide a performance benefit for your pony code, or if you simply prefer your constructors to all run synchronously.
+This behaviour can be changed with the runtime option ```--sync-actor-constructors```, which will make all actor constructors execute synchronously.
+Useful if you to want check quickly to see if synchronous actor constructors would actually be provide a performance benefit for your pony code, or if you simply prefer your constructors to all run synchronously.

 ## Critical bug fix for a single actor processing its behaviours in parallel on two different schedulers

-While performance testing the synchronous actor stuff above, I encountered crash in stock pony when ponynoblock was turned on.
+While performance testing the synchronous actor stuff above, I encountered a crash in stock pony when ponynoblock was turned on.
 The crash was happening because the same pony actor was being executed in ponyint_actor_run() on two different scheduler threads at the same time.
 My understanding is that this should never be possible (as then actor behaviours cannot be gauranteed to execute synchronously).
 I debugged it enough to know that the issue is somewhere in the work stealing code, likely a race condition most people might not hit.
 To protect agaist this, I implemented a boolean check to help catch when this situation occurs and not allow the same actor to be run on two different schedulers at the same time.

 ## Compile errors for unused local variables

-I've been spending a lot of time bouncing between the ponyrt c code and my pony code.
-I have developed a like for the fact that the ponyrt c code will error out for unusued variables.
-I added this same error to ponyc, and then fixed all of the unusued variables in the various library packages.
+I have been spending a lot of time bouncing between the ponyrt C code and my pony code.
+The ponyrt C code will error out for unusued variables, but the pony code does not.
+I believe not having unusued variables lying around enforces cleaner code, so I added it to ponyc.
+I then fixed all of the unusued variables in the various library packages.

 By default this error is enabled.
 You can disable it using the --allow-unused-vars compiler option.